-This program examines the ways in which sports has provided a platform to illuminate, contest and advance the rights of all women.
-The historical events that we look at include World War II, women in baseball and the passage of Title IX, the anti-discrimination law which celebrates its 50th anniversary this year.
+This program examines the ways in which sports has provided a platform to illuminate, contest and advance the rights of all people.
+The historical events that we look at include World War II, women in baseball and the passage of Title IX, the anti-discrimination law which celebrated its 50th anniversary in 2022.

-- Connect the history of Women in Sports to women in baseball during World War II and the passing of Title IX.
+- Connect the history of women in baseball to women in baseball during World War II and the passing of Title IX.

 - Learn about trailblazing athletes like Althea Gibson, Billie Jean King, the Williams sisters, among others.